 About Shanachie’s Name

-The name “Shanachie” (we pronounce it “shah'-nah-kee”) comes from the traditional “wandering storyteller,” well-known in Irish culture.
-In days past when life was slower and simpler (though probably not easier), the shanachie wandered the countryside, bringing stories, poems, legends, gossip, information, and even updated geneologies—he carried it all in his head—which usually could be exchanged for a meal, a night’s accommodation, and a wee dram (or perhaps a bit more!).
-He was often a village’s first source of news from the outside world, long before any modern communication devices existed.
+Shanachie (we say “SHAH'-nah-kee”) comes from a name given to the well-known wandering storyteller found in traditional Irish culture.
+In days past when life was slower and simpler (though probably not easier), the shanachie wandered the countryside, bringing stories, poems, legends, gossip, information, and even updated geneologies—all memorized—which could usually be exchanged for a meal, a night’s accommodation, and a wee dram or two.
+The shanachie was often a village’s first source of news from the outside world, long before any modern communication devices existed.

 Like many other descendants of long-ago European immigrants, we McKeowns (and a McNiel) feel a special connection with that bit of Irish in us.
 So, with a wink and a nod of tribute to that fascinating Irish traveler, we’ve named our wandering sailboat Shanachie.
-(Some say perhaps we’ve also acquired the shanachie's gift of blarney—it’s surely an essential art in the world of wanderers, and we’ve learned to speak it from the best of ’em!)
+(Some say we’ve also acquired the shanachie's gift of blarney—it’s surely an essential art in the world of wanderers, and we’ve no doubt learned to speak it from the best of ’em!).